Chapter 6 – Dimensions of Wellness

 Improving Your Health Habits

 One way to analyze your current nutrition and activity habits is to record all food and drinks consumed in one week, along with keeping records of how much exercise and how many hours of sleep take place.
-Some students know exactly what they are putting into their body and how they are treating it, but most are surprised at how little one or more of these important aspects are sufficient.
-Try it.
 Think of it as an opportunity to see what you actually put into your body, how much exercise and rest you give it.
+The results may highlight areas of improvement that will in turn support your academic success.

 Our bodies are more prone to getting sick if they are not well taken care of.
-Getting sick in the middle of an academic term can have devastating effects on the academic performance.
+Getting sick in the middle of an academic term can have devastating effects on academic performance.
+Prioritizing your health on a routine basis is critical to ward off illness, maintain energy and focus, and feel your best.

 Citations